CaledoniaProject/PatchGuard/readme.md

 - FreeBSD 9 +

 Features:
-- Automated restoration of Syscall Hooks, Inline Hooks
+- Automated restoration of SSDT Hooks and Inline Hooks